 And yet, when it’s not depressed by political football, or stitched up in fancy clothing, the teachings, found within our schools and colleges, have the possibility to close the gap between us by miles.
 There’s no doubting the rig, however its sold to us, whatever the facade, the means at our disposal make a marked difference… proper, dignified, respectful, encouragement can see a child turn a cold and seemingly impossible corner toward a more refined, mature, responsibility.

-Nevertheless, the stark reality, for most educationalists, sees this organic need for learning buried in reams of paperwork, doctrine and bureaucracy, a smokescreen of importance, where the ramifications of mind, in all its manifestations, are overlooked…
+Nevertheless, the stark reality, for most pupils and educationalists, sees this organic need for learning buried in reams of paperwork, doctrine and bureaucracy, a smokescreen of importance, where the ramifications of mind, in all its manifestations, are overlooked…

 From a humble flint stone, to a complex robot, thought has given humankind a wide and varied array of lifestyles, punctuated with a plethora of modern miracles.
 Water, cupped in the hands from source, can be propelled, plumbed, hot and cold, to the kitchen sink.
 A bolt of lightning, morphed to electricity, powered into homes and capitals by a flick of a switch.
 From a hand-print in a cave, to a masterpiece in a gallery… wind and string, to a symphonic hall… foot stomping in a clearing, to a swan lake… from an incision with a sharp stone, to microsurgery in a gleaming theatre… a donkey and cart, to a rocket jetting the airways… smoke signals, to the mobile phone… these innovations and inventions were once a twinkle in the mind’s eye.